Racine Police entry form for challenged people.

 Click here to see SafeAssured ID in action

-- The SafeAssuredtm ID program at the Volunteer Center of Racine County, Inc. (VCRC) is funded by donations and provides families with an all inclusive senior or child-ID package.
+- The SafeAssuredtm ID program at the Volunteer Center of Racine County, Inc. (VCRC) is funded by donations and provides families with an all-inclusive senior or child-ID package.
 SafeAssuredtm ID aids in the quick recovery of a missing person by creating a news media and Amber Alert ready encrypted mini-CD.
 The mini-CD contains digital fingerprints, personal information, a digital photograph, video and voice recording of the missing person.
-It goes to the family and guarantees full confidentiality of the personal information, which can only be decrypted by law enforcement personnel.
+It goes to the family and guarantees the full confidentiality of the personal information, which can only be decrypted by law enforcement personnel.
 The SafeAssuredtm ID package is especially valuable to the families or caregivers of seniors afflicted by Alzheimer’s disease or dementia.

-Volunteers with the SafeAssuredtm ID program help operate cameras, take fingerprints and enter information whenever SafeAssuredtm ID booths are set up at local schools, senior homes, safety fairs, health fairs and other public events.
-Come help us provide Racine’s seniors and children with a comprehensive missing-person recovery kit.
-If you are interested in volunteering or having a SafeAssuredtm ID booth at your event, please contact David Voss at 262-886-9612 or firstname.lastname@example.org
+Volunteers with the SafeAssuredtm ID program help operate cameras, take fingerprints and enter information whenever SafeAssuredtm ID booths are set up at local schools, senior homes, safety fairs, health fairs, and other public events.
+Come to help us provide Racine’s seniors and children with a comprehensive missing-person recovery kit.
+If you are interested in volunteering or having a SafeAssuredtm ID booth at your event, please contact David Voss at 262-886-9612 or email@example.com